 Subscription solutions revenue consists primarily of platform subscription fees from all plans.
-It also includes recurring professional services and sales of SSL certificates.
+It also includes recurring professional services and sales of Secure Sockets Layer ("SSL") certificates.
 Subscription solutions are charged monthly, quarterly, or annually for our customers to sell their products and process transactions on our platform.
 Subscription solutions are generally charged per online store and are based on the store's subscription plan.
 Monthly subscription fees for Pro and Enterprise plans are adjusted if a customer's gross merchandise volume or orders processed are above specified plan thresholds on a trailing twelve-month basis.
 For most subscription solutions arrangements, excluding enterprise subscription plans, we have determined we meet the variable consideration allocation exception and, therefore, recognize fixed monthly fees or a pro-rata portion of quarterly or annual fees and any transaction fees as revenue in the month they are earned.
-Enterprise subscription plans include an upfront promotional period in order to incentivize the customer to enter into a subscription arrangement.
-For these Enterprise arrangements, the total subscription fee is recognized on a straight-line basis over the term of the contract.
+During the second quarter of fiscal 2023, we adopted a new pricing structure that provided a discount to the contractual price for a period of time in lieu of promotional periods.
+Prior to this date, enterprise subscription plans included an upfront promotional period in order to incentivize the customer to enter into a subscription arrangement.
+In both of these scenarios, the total subscription fee is recognized on a straight-line basis over the term of the contract.
 Revenue recognized in advance of billing is recorded as unbilled accounts receivable.
 In determining the amount of revenue to be recognized, we determine whether collection of the transaction price is probable.
 Only amounts deemed probable are recognized as revenue.
 Key factors in this determination are historical contract termination rates and general economic factors.